jolexa/s3-staticsite-multiregion/README.md

 ## Things I learned

+* SAM CloudFormation artifacts must be in the same region as the Lambda Function but Nested Stack template artifacts can be in any region.
+This surprised me but it is why there is a call out to `us-east-1` bucket for artifacts.
+* The amount of work (and documentation discovery!) to get some services communicating across regions is a high barrier to entry.
-* CloudFront is global but mostly managed in `us-east-1`.
+* CloudFront is global service but mostly managed in `us-east-1` (not confirmed).
 For this reason, both the ACM cert *and* CloudWatch Alarm for Route53 must be in `us-east-1`
-* SAM CloudFormation artifacts must be in the same region as the Lambda Function but Nested Stack artifacts can be in any region.
-This surprised me but it is why there is a call out to us-east-1 bucket for artifacts.
 * ACM integration with CloudFront is a great thing, extremely easy to use and secure a site.
 I was [experimenting](https://github.com/jolexa/aws-apigw-acm) with custom domains in API Gateway as well and since it uses CloudFront as a